Types of Patio Doors: Exploring Your Patio Door Options

 If any of the problems above sound familiar, you’re ready to replace your patio door.
 But which type of patio door should you pick?
 Fortunately, there are many different patio door sizes and styles to choose from.
 French patio doors are popular, but most people prefer to go with a classic sliding door.
 Fortunately, all the different types of patio doors that we carry at Weather Tight are of the highest quality.
 They will last for years, with none of the issues that arise with the older doors.
 (You can even stop into our West Allis, Wisconsin showroom to see many of our entry and patio door options in person.)

 In addition to style options, we have many customization choices to ensure the right patio door complements the look of your home and matches seamlessly.
 You can choose from fade-resistant trim that is made to last.
-Select a grid-style door to create a beautifully finished look, or choose etched glass for extra privacy.
+Select a grid-style door to create a beautifully finished look.

 One of the top features of Weather Tight doors is our multipoint locking system.
 Rather than locking in one central spot that is easily pushed in, our doors lock in three places with the turn of the bolt.
 Multipoint locking systems offer excellent safety and security, making a replacement patio door from Weather Tight a popular choice.